-In February 2016, FASB issued ASU 2016-02, Leases.
+In February 2016, FASB issued Accounting Standards Update (ASU) No 2016-2, Leases.
 This new standard will provide users of the financial statements a more accurate picture of the assets and the long-term financial obligations of entities that lease.
-The proposal is for a dual-model approach; a lessee would account for most existing capital leases as Type A leases, and most existing operating leases as Type B leases.
-Both would be reported on the balance sheet of the entity for leases with a term exceeding 12 months.
-Lessors will see some changes too, largely made to align with the revised lease model.
-For nonpublic companies, the new leasing standard would apply for fiscal years beginning after December 15, 2021.
-Management is currently evaluating the impact of adoption on its financial statements.
+This standard capitalizes operating leases on the statement of financial position of the entity for leases with a term exceeding 12 months.
+Management has adopted the standard and is included in the financial statements for the years presented.
+The adoption of the standard did not change net assets.
+The lease was recorded as an asset and liability.